davepagurek/p5.warp/README.md

   height: Param
   color: VecParam
 }

+type Options = {
+  type?: 'specular' | 'normal'
+  space?: 'world' | 'local'
+}
 ```

+A `params` object is passed as an input to your offset function.
 Here's what each property is and how you might want to use them:
 - `glsl` is an instance of the [glsl-autodiff library.](https://github.com/davepagurek/glsl-autodiff#operations) From it, you can create now constant values (e.g. `glsl.val(123)`, `glsl.val(Math.PI)`, etc), or create vectors containing other values (e.g. `glsl.vec3(0, 1, position.x()`)
-- `position` is a `vec3` with the object-space position of each vertex.
+- `position` is a `vec3` with the position of each vertex, by default in object space.
 Note that the general scale of these values will vary from shape to shape: `sphere()` goes from -1 to 1, while a normalized `p5.Geometry` will have values ranging from -100 to 100.
+Pass `space: 'world'` in the options object to use world-space coordinates, which will not have a different scale per object.
 - `uv` is a `vec2` with the texture coordinate for each vertex.
 - `normal` is a `vec3` with the normal for that vertex, which is a direction pointing directly out of the surface.
 - `mouse` is a `vec2` with p5's `mouseX` and `mouseY` values stored in x and y.